MargoN113/FixIt/README.md

 Click the button "Run Java" in the upper right corner.
 You will immediately see the info that the application is running.

-**You must start the backend and frontend parallel, than you will be able to see all cafes in the application.**
+**You must start the backend and frontend parallel, than you will be able to see all cafes in the application.
+The backend is running on port 8080.**

 # Connecting to Database
 Before connecting to the database, you need to have PostgreSQL installed on your system.
 Follow the instructions below based on your operating system.